 Camping by boat at an uninhabited cay in the Turks and Caicos.

 There are no campgrounds or campsites in the country.
 In addition, there are no public showers, and only a handful of public toilets throughout the country.

 We do not recommend camping as an inexpensive means of accommodation simply due to the lack of facilities.
 However, with proper preparation, it’s a great way to experience the unique and secluded landscapes of the archipelago.

 Middle Caicos beaches is the most popular site choice.
 Sand flies can be a problem, but this varies by location and season.
 Inland campsites can be seriously impacted by

-Camping in National Parks and Nature Reserves is permitted within designated 'camping zones'.
+Per the Turks and Caicos national parks ordinance, camping in National Parks and Nature Reserves is permitted within designated 'camping zones'.
 However, none of the National Parks and Natures Reserves have designated camping sites.
 There are also no facilities provided.

 We don't recommend that you camp on Providenciales.
 This is due to a wide range of factors, including the increased risk of crime and wide availability of different accommodation available on Providenciales.

 We are not aware of any reports of crimes against tourists who have camped on other islands.
 This does not mean that it does not happen, simply that we are not aware of any reports.